 The annual Schools Concert is held at Fairfield Halls in Croydon and involves all the children from Croydon and the surrounding areas.
 Around 1000 junior school children are invited to “meet the orchestra” in a lively and fast moving programme with plenty of opportunity for active participation.
 The Schools Concert is the highlight of the music education year and introduces children to the joys of classical music.

-Following two hugely successful projects in 2011 and 2012, the Start project with the London Mozart Players funded by Children & the Arts is returning for a third and final year.
-Carnival of the Endangered Animals is a compositional project, led by Anthony Bailey, which involves more than 500 school children across the Borough of Croydon.
+Following two hugely successful projects in 2011 and 2012, the Start project with the London Mozart Players funded by Children & the Arts returned for a third and final year.
+Carnival of the Endangered Animals is a compositional project, led by Anthony Bailey, and involved more than 500 school children across the Borough of Croydon.

-The children will perform their compositions in the concert hall at Fairfield Halls on the 23rd May 2013.
+The children performed their compositions in the concert hall at Fairfield Halls on 23 May 2013.

 Read our latest BLOG by LMP intern Jenny on the progress of the START project, from the coal face!